Frequently Asked Questions

 What is World History Project AP®?

-World History Project AP® (WHP AP) is a free, online College-Board-approved world-history course.
-Precisely aligned to the AP® World History: Modern Course and Exam Description (CED), WHP AP can serve as a textbook for AP World History: Modern classrooms.
-WHP AP is an OER Project course, and like all OER Project online curricula, it is comprehensive, attends to both content and skills, and is available at no cost.
+World History Project AP® (WHP AP) is a free, College-Board-approved world-history course.
+Precisely aligned to the AP® World History: Modern Course and Exam Description (CED), WHP AP can serve as a textbook for AP® World History: Modern classrooms.

 Is WHP AP approved by College Board?